About our Project

 Our goal is to reach Financial Independence on or before December of 2024 with a portfolio of approximately $1,600,000 not including our primary home.
 Whether this journey and project leads to Early Retirement or simply shifting to work we are 100% passionate about, regardless of pay, we have not yet decided.
 Our hope is that through this website we will be able to document, share, and hold ourselves accountable to our plan.

 We are a non-traditional family of four living in North Carolina who moved from Florida several years ago and intend to move back once we reach Financial Independence (if not sooner).
-While this blog is not intended to be political, it is important to acknowledge that we are an LGBT family and we write from that perspective which provides a specific frame and lens for our content.
-While this has no bearing on most of the financial concepts we write about, there are unique challenges and circumstances that have to be acknowledged and addressed on our path to financial independence.
+While the primary purpose of this blog is not intended to be political, it is important to acknowledge that we are an LGBT family and we write from that perspective which provides a specific frame and lens for our content.
+It would be nice to say that we live in a world where this doesn’t matter, but that is simply not the case.
 We are a two-woman household raising two children, and that plays a role in our path to financial independence, but it doesn’t make our path more or less valid than others.
-All of this is simply to say we do not shy away from writing about this topic, and at times we hope our perspective can help others both inside and outside all our different communities.
+We purposely speak from our lived experience and will not shy away from writing about this topic, and at times we hope our perspective can help others both inside and outside all of our different communities.

-Julia (who writes about 95% of the content on this site) is a professor at a large research intensive university and has a Ph.D. in Instructional Systems (Learning Sciences).
-She currently intends to leave full-time employment in academia once reaching financial independence at the age of 45.
+My name is Julia and I write about 98% of the content on this site.
+I currently work as a faculty member at a large public university in North Carolina and have a Ph.D. in Instructional Systems and Learning Technologies (Learning Sciences).
+Prior to that I was a high school teacher teaching music and dance in Florida.
+I currently intend to leave full-time employment in academia once reaching financial independence at the age of 45, if not sooner.